ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-           Define a function to calculate the sum of the even numbers from 0 to the passed number.
-Return the sum from the function.
-Call the function and print the result.
+           Rewrite the following code to use a while loop instead of a for loop.

            .. activecode::  ch8ex6q
                 :nocodelens:

-                # STEP 1: INITIALIZE ACCUMULATOR
-                sum = 0  # Start out with nothing
+                product = 1  # Start out with nothing
-                # STEP 2: GET DATA
-                numbers = range(0,21,2)
+                numbers = range(1,11)
-                # STEP 3: LOOP THROUGH THE DATA
                 for number in numbers:
-    	            # STEP 4: ACCUMULATE
-    	           sum = sum + number
+                    product = product * number
-                # STEP 5: PROCESS RESULT
-                print(sum)
+                print(product)

         .. tab:: Answer

-            Define a function that takes the ``lastNum`` as a parameter.
-Get a list of the even numbers between 0 and lastNum using ``range(0,lastNum+1,2)``.
-Return the sum.
-Call the function and print the result.
+            Change line 2 to create number and set it to 1.
+Change line 3 to loop while the number is less than 11.
+Add a line before the print statement to increment number.

             .. activecode::  ch8ex6a
                 :nocodelens:

-                def sumEvens(lastNum):
-                    # STEP 1: INITIALIZE ACCUMULATOR
-                    sum = 0  # Start out with nothing
+                product = 1  # Start out with nothing
-                    # STEP 2: GET DATA
-                    numbers = range(0,lastNum+1,2)
+                number = 1
-                    # STEP 3: LOOP THROUGH THE DATA
-                    for number in numbers:
-    	                # STEP 4: ACCUMULATE
+                while number < 11:
+                    product = product * number
-    	                sum = sum + number
+                    number = number + 1
-                    # STEP 5: PROCESS RESULT
-                    return(sum)

-                print(sumEvens(20))
+                print(product)

         .. tab:: Discussion

             .. disqus::